AIcodeAcademy/full_stack_blueprint/.ai/builder/app.plan.template.md

 <!--
 Think about the domain types needed for the feature.
 List them in PascalCase, with a brief description.
+Fields are in snake_case, with a brief description.
 Include validation rules and default values.
 -->